Become an Advocate

 Members of the PFF Advocates regularly contact their members of Congress and their staffs and other officials to advocate for issues of importance to the community.
 As a member of the PFF Advocates, you will receive alerts when there is an important advocacy issue.
 The PFF will provide an easy online platform for reaching out to your members of Congress.
 You will also receive notification of the PFF’s annual Hill Day and of any other PFF advocacy events.
 Use this form to join the PFF Advocates!

-5 Steps to Meeting with Your Members of CongressYou can meet with your members of Congress and/or their staffs to advocate for issues that are important to pulmonary fibrosis patients.
-Here are 5 steps to schedule and conduct a visit.
+Five Steps to Meeting with Your Members of CongressYou can meet with your members of Congress and/or their staffs to advocate for issues that are important to pulmonary fibrosis patients.
+Here are five steps to schedule and conduct a visit.

-- Find the contact information for your U.S. Representative and U.S. Senators using the “Find Your Member of Congress” form on this page (right).
+- Find the contact information for your U.S. Representative and U.S. Senators using the “Find Your Member of Congress” form on this page (below).

 - Contact your official’s office to request a meeting.
 During the COVID-19 pandemic, meetings will be virtual for your health and the health of congressional staff.
 The office may schedule you to meet with your member of Congress or with a member of their health staff.
 Be prepared to follow up – you may need to call a couple of times and be flexible with the date of your meeting, but persistence will pay off.